National People's Army: Ideology

-The NVA operated as a professional volunteer army until 1962, when conscription was introduced.
-The GDR's National Defense Council controlled the armed forces, but the mobile forces came under the Warsaw Pact Unified Command.
+The DDR's National Defense Council controlled the armed forces, but the mobile forces came under the Warsaw Pact Unified Command.
 Political control of the armed forces took place through close integration with the Socialist Unity Party of Germany (SED), which vetted all officers.
 Military training (provided by the school system) and the growing militarization of East German society bolstered popular support for the military establishment.
 From a Leninist perspective, the NVA stood as a symbol of Soviet-East German solidarity and became the model communist institution – ideological, hierarchical, and disciplined.
 The NVA synthesized communist and Prussian symbolism, naming its officers' academy, the Friedrich Engels Military Academy, after Karl Marx's co-author Friedrich Engels, and its highest medal after Prussian Army General Gerhard von Scharnhorst.